Marcela Paz

-Marcela Paz (February 28, 1902 – June 12, 1985) was the pen name of Esther Huneeus Ramos Falla Salas de Claro, a Chilean writer.
+Marcela Paz (February 28, 1902 – June 12, 1985) was the pen name of Esther Huneeus Salas de Claro, a Chilean writer.
 She also used the pen names of Paula de la Sierra, Lukim Retse, P. Neka and Juanita Godoy.
 She was a recipient of the National Prize for Literature.

 Early years

 Marcela Paz was born in Santiago, Chile on February 28, 1902 (even though her biography indicates that she was born on February 29; however, 1902 was not a leap year).

 She was born into a well-off family and was the second eldest of eight children of Francisco Huneeus Gana and María Teresa Salas Subercaseaux.
 Since her youth she found refuge in solitude and in imagination, particularly after the death of Anita, her older sister, when Ester was only 11 years old.
 This added to the absence of friends her own age.

 Ester never went to a formal school but instead her education was left in charge of governesses.
 In 1929 she traveled to France, where during a few months she studied courses in the visual arts.